jundalisay/spblist/content/en/material/principles/part-2/chapter-01.md

 ## How It Works

-The spacetime layer is the gateway that allows the ideas from the aethereal layer a chance to cross over onto physical reality via spacetime vortices, called black holes by Modern Physics, through galaxies and stars.
+The spacetime layer is the gateway that allows the ideas from the aethereal layer a chance to cross over onto physical reality via **spacetime vortices**, called black holes by Modern Physics, through galaxies and stars.

+In Bio Superphysics, the Spatial Layer becomes the **Spatial Stratum** and the spacetime vortices manifest as **chakras** which allow organic ideas to cross over as organic phenomena.

 {{< img src="/graphics/physics/multiverse.png" alt="Multiverse with Universes" cap="Pre-existing aethereal ideas flow down into physical reality in a probabilsitic way.
 A single idea, when deployed, therefore has many versions in other universes of varying densities" >}}